ShiftLeftSecurity/field-integrations/shiftleft-utils/README.md

 ## Usage

-Install python 3 on the machine or vm running the scripts.
+Install python 3.9 or above on the machine or vm running the scripts.

 Clone the repo and install the dependencies.